IEEPA tariffs were ruled

 In Learning Resources, Inc. v.
 Trump, the Supreme Court held 6-3 that IEEPA does not authorize the President to impose tariffs.
 The CIT has now ordered CBP to liquidate all entries without IEEPA tariffs.
 Importers with organized data can lock in their refund now.

 CIT has ordered CBP to liquidate all entries without IEEPA tariffs.
 Unliquidated entries are eligible for refund.
 No PSCs required.
-Liquidated entries still within 180 days of liquidation should be protested to claim a refund.
+Liquidated entries still within 180 days of liquidation should be protested.
 Get your data organized now to lock in your refund.

 Evana clients get an instant IEEPA exposure estimate calculated directly from their customs data.
-Our system scans every entry, identifies affected tariff lines, and shows you exactly what you paid in IEEPA duties — so you know what's at stake when the refund process begins.
+Our system scans every entry, identifies affected tariff lines, and shows you exactly what you paid in IEEPA duties.

 Connect your data in minutes · No obligation